 Ensuring Correctness of W3C Accessibility Examples

-Writing a regression test suite for the accessible interaction design pattern examples in the WAI-ARIA Authoring Practice Guidelines.
+Writing a regression test suite for the accessible interaction design pattern examples in the ARIA Authoring Practice Guidelines (APG).

-The Authoring Practices Guidelines (APG) help web developers gain a deeper intuition for the purpose and use of the WAI-ARIA specification.
-This is done via the definition of design patterns that use features in web browsers specified by the WAI-ARIA specification.
+The Authoring Practices Guidelines (APG) help web developers gain a deeper intuition for the purpose and use of ARIA, the accessibility API for the web.
+This is done via the definition of design patterns that use features in web browsers specified by the ARIA specification.
 These design patterns show how modern day, interactive web applications can be accessible to screen readers with the use of ARIA roles, attributes and expected key handlers for keyboard interaction.

-We worked closely with the W3C ARIA Authoring Practices Task Force to produce a testing framework that consumes the examples on each example page in the documentation.
+We worked closely with the W3C ARIA Authoring Practices Task Force to produce a testing framework that consumes the examples on each example page in the APG.
 We wrote tests in Node.js using the open source AVA framework and Selenium WebdriverJS to hook into the browser, allowing for interactive tests of the examples.
 Over the course of three months, we wrote 583 tests for 40 example widgets, and produced extensive documentation of the framework, test norms, and use of AVA and SeleniumJS.

 All tests run on TravisCI to provide continuous integration testing for future work on the Authoring Practice Guide.
 In addition to the tests, we created an automated report, which runs on every pull request and details how comprehensive the regression tests for a given example page are.

-The tests written by Bocoup have already caught and documented 33 bugs in the current draft of the Authoring Practice Guide examples when we first implemented it.
-The practice guideline examples for the WAI-ARIA specification promote accessibility in keeping with our core values of a open and accessible web platform.
-Catching regressions in these examples will help keep best practices up to date, and prevent errors in the canonical examples from proliferating onto the web.
-The regression test suite Bocoup provided will also help the ARIA Authoring Practices Task Force confidently accept work from new contributors going forward.
+The tests written by Bocoup caught and documented 33 bugs in draft of the Authoring Practice Guide examples when we first implemented it.
+The practice guideline examples for the ARIA specification promote accessibility in keeping with our core values of an inclusive web platform.
+This regression test suite continues to help the ARIA community maintain the practice guidebook examples, encourages new contributions, and helps them land smoothly.

 P.O.
 Box 961436